Coral reef restoration: Restoration strategies

 Coral gardening for reef restoration, on any scale, may not be capable of saving a depleted species.
 Instead, restoration strategies should be used to aid natural recovery in the re-establishment of a larger genetic pool of a species of coral.
 This allows corals to sexually reproduce and recover naturally with time.
 Coral gardening and propagation of corals is important because it is much easier for a fragment of coral to survive than it is for the early life-stage of coral to establish itself in reef environments.

 Creating repositories for corals can aid in species reintroduction after coral die-off events.
 Not only do these repositories serve as a method for recovery, but they can also greatly enhance the genetic pool of isolated populations of corals.
 Through enhancing these genetic pools, we can expect higher future survival rates for the corals.
-One study found used an Acropora cervicornis (A. cervicornis) nursery as a repository after an extreme cold-water event occurred that wiped out roughly 43% of its population in the area.
+One study found used an Acropora cervicornis nursery as a repository after an extreme cold-water event occurred that wiped out roughly 43% of its population in the area.
 The reintroduction of corals from these repositories reintroduced healthy coral tissues to the coral population, aiding in natural reproduction.

 These practices should be used simultaneously with practices such as watershed management, sustainable fishing practices, and the establishment of Marine Protected Areas.
 Coral gardening also offers indirect benefits, like the rapid creation of new fish and invertebrate habitat on depleted reefs.
 These reef restoration methods also create citizen science opportunities, getting the community involved in coral restoration and conservation.